ibm-granite-community/.github/profile/README.md

 Welcome to Cooking with Granite: a community hub for building with IBM's [Granite Model Family](https://www.ibm.com/granite) and a project of [The AI Alliance](https://thealliance.ai/).

+Come check out our cookbooks and our kitchen, and you'll be cooking with Granite in no time!

 ## Granite Cookbooks

 The following _Granite Cookbooks_ provide open source recipes for using the Granite models: